CuriousJames/DIYAC/README.md

 ## Installing the service ##
 The hard way (hopefully there will be a script to do this and more soon!)
-1: sudo systemctl link /installation/path/diyac.service
+1. `sudo systemctl link /installation/path/diyac.service`
-2: sudo systemctl enable diyac.service
+2. `sudo systemctl enable diyac.service`
-3: sudo systemctl start diyac.service
+3. `sudo systemctl start diyac.service`